oven-sh/bun/docs/bundler/macros.md

 }
 ```

-...then bundling the following file will produce an empty bundle.
+...then bundling the following file will produce an empty bundle, provided that the minify syntax option is enabled.

 ```ts
 import {returnFalse} from './returnFalse.ts' with { type: 'macro' };